How Often to Replace Mattress: A Comprehensive Guide

 • Research Thoroughly: Investigate different mattress types and brands.
 Read reviews and compare features to find the best match for your needs and preferences.

-• Test In-Store: Whenever possible, test the mattress in-store.
-Lie down in your usual sleep position for at least 10-15 minutes to gauge comfort and support.
+• Test In-Store: If possible, try out the mattress in-store.
+Spend enough time lying down to assess comfort and support.

 What Factors Influence the Lifespan of a Mattress?